kristopolous/fiction/framework.md

 React does this boldly on the first two sentences of their homepage:

-"React makes it painless to create interactive UIs.
-Design simple views for each state in your application"
+> React makes it painless to create interactive UIs.
+Design simple views for each state in your application

 The thing that they intrinsically complicate the most is what they claim they do the opposite of.
 Therein lies the paradox of the cognitive dissonance as outlined above.